twibiral/obsidian-execute-code/README.md

 <summary>Powershell</summary>

 - Requirements: Used to execute shell commands on Windows.
 Default is Powershell but can be set to your preferred shell in the settings.
-- On MacOS: You probably need to change the command to use from `powershell` to `pwsh` in the plugin settings.
+- On macOS: You probably need to change the command to use from `powershell` to `pwsh` in the plugin settings.
 Make sure you set the right path.

 ```powershell
 echo "Hello World!"